Why do Roe and Doe Matter?

 SFLA’s president Kristan Hawkins has outlined some practical ways to give women and families the care they need in a post-Roe world.
 Much of this is through innovating locally as individual communities will have a better understanding of what their particular area and residents need.

-- Promoting Pregnancy Care Resources – the pro-life movement already operates over 2,500 pregnancy resource centers and maternity homes across the nation, providing services from pre-natal care to diapers to housing.
+- Promoting Pregnancy Care Resources – the pro-life movement already operates over 2,500 pregnancy help organizations and maternity homes across the nation, providing services from pre-natal care to diapers to housing.
 It’s also important to have these local entities because they understand how to serve the needs of their specific community.

 - Talk about Foster Care Reform – innovating it locally to update the software and methods for connecting/reunifying children with families better and faster.